I am a coterminal M.S. student in Computer Science at Stanford University and a native of Pittsburgh, Pennsylvania.

 with Benjamin Louis Newman and Julia Gong

-In this project, we present a framework for evaluating natural language descriptions in the color captioning problem.
+We present a framework for evaluating natural language descriptions in the color captioning problem.
 In this task, two agents are given a set of three colors and one of them generates a description of a target color for the other agent.
 Our approach is pragmatically motivated: we measure the effectiveness of a caption in terms of how well a trained model can select the correct color given the caption.
 We investigate four models, two of which explicitly model pragmatic reasoning, and we formulate a performance metric based on Gricean maxims to compare the effectiveness of the models.
 Our results indicate that though modeling pragmatic reasoning explicitly does improve evaluation perfomance by a small margin, it may not be essential from a practical perspective.
 Overall, we believe this evaluation framework is a promising start for evaluating natural language descriptions of captioning systems.

 Analyzing Approaches to Remove Gender Bias from Word Embeddings (2019)Abstract